sagemath/trac_to_gh/Issue 2971.md

 # Issue 2971: One method of creating a Laurent poly ring doesn't give access to the variables

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2971

 Original creator: bump